DillyPickle242/SineCash/README.md

 SineCash is made to be a family IOU tracker.
-The money in SineCash isn't real, removing the risk of children spending their money on unaproved purchases and also removing the hastle of setting up a bank account for your children.
+The money in SineCash isn't real, removing the risk of children spending their money on unapproved purchases and also removing the hastle of setting up a bank account for your children.
 <br>

 **SETTING UP:** <br>